RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-Note that the packets column (the first column titled "pkts") show one packet processed by the second rule in the
+Note that the packets column (the first column titled "pkts") shows one packet processed by the second rule in the
 example above.
 That tells us which pod processed our curl request.

 In the example above we see our three target pods selected at random.
-Since rules are evaluated sequentially and the
+Rules are evaluated sequentially and the first
-first matching rule is applied, the first rule is applied 33% of the time (1/3) via the condition:
+matching rule is applied 33% of the time (1/3) via the condition:

 `statistic mode random probability 0.33333333349`

 If the random generated value is over 0.33... then there are two pods left, so the next rule hits 50% of the time and if
 that rule misses then the final pod is always selected.
+Kube-proxy is constantly updating these rules as pods com and
+go.

 Examine one of the pod chains (again select a chain name for your machine's output):